surya-rakanta/AndroidBuildSystemOnWindows/README.md

 Suppose your downloaded Android build system is in D:\Projects\Lollipop\platform\build, copy the envsetup.sh to this location.

-Copy other modified build inside core folder to the D:\Projects\Lollipop\platform\build\core of your local drive.
+Copy other modified build files inside core folder to the D:\Projects\Lollipop\platform\build\core of your local drive.

 Activate bash shell and execute envsetup.sh, for example: